Foreign transaction fees and how to avoid them

 Foreign transaction fees vary depending on your bank or payment method.
 These fees combine a currency conversion fee (often around 1%) and an additional charge from your card issuer or bank (usually around 2%).

 To understand how these fees affect your business, think about this example: When you buy something from another country for $10,000, you'll pay a foreign transaction fee of up to 3% or up to $300.
-This fee is made up of a network fee and an issuer fee.
+This fee consists of a network fee and an issuer fee.

 For companies managing multiple overseas vendors, employees, and customers, these fees compound quickly: